IN STARTUP FUNDING

 Article 5.
 Interest

-The interest is an annual simplified interest, not interest on interest payment, but 6% interest on the investment amount annually.
-This interest will be paid as soon as the investment amount will convert into shares, the interest can be added to this.
-Whether the interest is paid to the participant when the participant claims his investment amount, the following article 6 deals with this.
+The interest is an annual simplified interest, not interest on interest (compound interest) payment, but 6% interest on the investment amount on an annual basis.
+This interest is paid as soon as the investment amount is converted into shares, the interest can be added to this.
+In the event that interest is paid to the participant annually or if the participant claims his investment amount, the following article 6 discusses this in more detail.

 Taxes: This is up to each individual investor to determine whether or not tax should be paid on any interest.
 We do not make any statements about this, as we do not know what everyone’s personal financial situation will be.
 We will have to register when we make a physical interest payment to one or more participants.